tromboris/Auto-Login-AUTO-PROMPT/README.md

-If you are seasoned python veteran: before running this script, make sure you run terminal: pip install undetected_chromedriver; pip install selenium then python3 name_of_script.py
+If you are seasoned python veteran: before running this script, make sure you run in terminal: pip install undetected_chromedriver; pip install selenium then python3 name_of_script.py

 And also, sorry the script isn't written in a basic definition format.
-I made it so it was a few lines of code as possible.
+I made it so it was as few lines of code as possible.
 Feel free to use it any way you want!

 -Cory Boris (COBOMOJO on instagram)